LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ## Build Other Apps using a Browser

-Once Loop 3 was released with the ability to build using a browser, a lot of other apps in the DIY universe added the same feature. **Only apps that are companions to&nbsp;_<span translate="no">Loop</span>_&nbsp;are included on this page.**
+Once Loop 3 was released with the ability to build using a browser, a lot of other apps in the DIY universe added the same feature.

+**Only apps that are companions to&nbsp;_<span translate="no">Loop</span>_&nbsp;are included on this page.**

 * _<span translate="no">Loop Caregiver</span>_
 * _<span translate="no">Loop Follow</span>_

 If you want to build another DIY app that is not included here, look for the file `fastlane/testflight.md` in the *GitHub* repository associated with that app and open it in a browser.
-The instruction for that app should be located in that file.
+The instructions for that app should be located in that file.

 The same technique is used and the same six <code>Secrets</code> are applied to each `repository`.
 Those secrets are tied to your *Apple* Developer ID and your *GitHub* account.